Buying the Dip: What It Means and how to Approach It

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-A down stock market could create an opportunity for investors to “buy the dip,” which, in simple terms, this strategy involves making an investment when stock prices are lower than they were at a previous time.
-The price has “dipped,” in other words.
+A down stock market could create an opportunity for investors to “buy the dip,” which, in simple terms, is a strategy that involves investing in the stock market when prices are lower than they were at a previous time.
+The price, in other words, has “dipped.”

-Buying the dip is a way to capitalize on bargain pricing and potentially benefit from price increases down the line.
-But like any other investing strategy, buying the dip involves some risk — as it’s often a matter of market timing.
+Buying the dip is a way to try and capitalize on bargain pricing and potentially benefit from price increases in the future.
+But like any other investing strategy, buying the dip involves some risk, as it’s often a matter of market timing.
 Knowing when to buy the dip (or when not to) matters for building a solid portfolio while managing risk.

 Why Do Stock Dips Happen?